atDoyle/Udacity-Full-Stack-Web-Developer/Neighborhood-Map/README.md

 # Neghborhood Map

 This repository contains code for an application that provides the HTML, CSS and Javascript files needed to display the website created for the Neighborhood Maps project.
+This applciation uses both the Google Maps Javascript API and the Foursquare API.

 ## Getting Started